pulp-platform/hero/README.md

 To develop applications for this setup, the dynamic environment on the development machine can be loaded using `source env/exilzcu102.sh`.
 Afterwards applications can be built and transferred directly to the board.

-The host processor is implemented as a hard-macro, allowing the FPGA implementation of the accelerator to be loaded later during boot.
-A bitstream with the hardware implementation can be loaded automatically by adding `BR2_HERO_BITSTREAM=<path_to_bitstream>` in `local.cfg` and rebuilding the image with `make br-har-exilzcu102`.

 ##### QEMU RISC-V
 For host debugging it can be useful to test the environment first with the QEMU machine emulator.
 A clone of the RISC-V Ariane environment without specific hardware patches and including virtual drivers can be built with:
 ```